 Where the surrogate in cyprus is single, the child is considered to be child of the intended father and the surrogate mother cyprus, born out of wedlock.
 In this case paternity may be established either by voluntary acknowledgement or by a Court order.
 A voluntary acknowledgement cannot be revoked.
 In this case the intended father needs the consent of the surrogate as she is deemed to be the natural mother.

-Speaking of cost of surrogate mother in Cyprus that majorly depends on the surrogacy clinic in Cyprus you are dealing with.
+Speaking of cost of surrogate mother in Cyprus that majorly depends on the surrogacy clinic you are dealing with in Cyprus.

 Local heterosexual couples can make a court application for adoption during Cyprus surrogacy arrangement .
 Under Cyprus Adoption Law 19(I)/1995 an adoption order can be effected provided that the surrogate gives her consent (at least 3 months after birth).

 Surrogacy procedures are available to single intended parents or couples